SyncfusionExamples/ej2-angular-11-progress-button/README.md

 Progress buttons can be customized in multiple ways.
 You can choose from different button sizes, default and small, as required in your application.

-### Predefined styles

-The progress button has the following predefined styles to be used based on the application scenario:

-* Primary
-* Success
-* Info
-* Warning
-* Danger

 ## Related links

 [Learn More about Angular Progress Button](https://www.syncfusion.com/angular-components/angular-progress-button?utm_source=github&utm_medium=listing&utm_campaign=angular-progress-button-github-samples)